cvenkatreddy/playwright-mcp/README.md

     - VS Code
 - Create a empty project/folder with name `playwright-mcp`

-- Open with any editor and initialise with playwright
+- Open with any editor and initialise with playwright(just run below command on terminal and accept everything)
     - Install dependencies
         - npm init playwright@latest